pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform--Sam-Coupe.md.md

 The beeper is supported via the functions in `<games.h>`, E-tracker module support is available via `<psg/etracker.h>`

 Note that E-tracker tunes must be loaded without the player code which is usually attached to the start of the file, this can be done in an editor by finding the string 'ETracker (C) BY ESI', moving 10 bytes back and removing everything before that point.

+The +sam target also includes AY emulation and WYZ tracker support is available, this can help when creating portable games however it does come with approximately 8k cost in terms of memory usage.

 ## The stack